How to Make a Meditation App Like Headspace or Calm?

 Onboarding Block: introduce meditation to users 🎎

-An Onboarding Tutorial is a short walkthrough that appears when users open your app for the first time.
+An Onboarding Tutorial is a short walkthrough that appears when users open your app for meditation at the first time.

 The example of onboarding screens